-3. Wreck removal
+3. WRECK REMOVAL

-Hurricanes, other wind and weather events, fire, explosions, and sinking could also destroy the boat beyond repair, leaving behind only a wreck.
+Hurricanes, other wind and weather events, fire, explosions,

+and sinking could also destroy the boat beyond repair, leaving behind only a wreck.
 Most people assume their insurance company will cover the cost of cleaning up what's left.
-But some insurance companies will give you a check for the insured value plus a specified percentage (5% to 10% of the insured value is typical) and walk away, leaving you to pay for the wreck removal and to arrange it.
-If removal is required by law or governmental authority, the most generous policies cover wreck removal out of the liability coverage and will pay up to the liability limit (usually \$100,000 or more) to clean up the mess.
+But some insurance companies will give you a check for the insured value plus a specified percentage (5 to 10 percent of the insured value is typical) and walk away, leaving you to pay for the wreck removal, and to arrange it.
+The most generous policies cover wreck removal out of the liability coverage and will pay up to the liability limit (usually \$100,000 or more) to clean up the mess.
 Boats don't just get wrecked on shoals.
 They can also be destroyed by sinking, fire, and extreme weather.
 So four out of the top five items on our list could involve wreck removal.

-4. Fuel-spill liability
+4. FUEL-SPILL LIABILITY

 Again, it pays to read the fine print to understand what you are - or are not - getting.
 Some policies pay the cost of cleaning up a fuel spill only if it occurs due to a "covered loss."
 So if your sunken boat wasn't covered because the stuffing box failed due to wear, tear, and corrosion, the resulting fuel spill wouldn't be, either.
+Some policies pay fuel-spill liability out of the